elliotherriman/calico/documentation/ink esoterics.md

 ## WEB PLAYER TAGS

 A list of tags that can be used with Inky's native web player.
-Capitalisation matters.

 Some of these tags expect a property, in the form of `#TAG: property`.

+**Capitalisation matters.** These tags will not work if you don't capitalise them as they appear here.

 ```
 theme